SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Method: Shared Tele-assembly

 \subsubsection{Shared autonomy on follower side}

-In contrast to the leader, which assists the operator throughout the entire assembly process, the follower only shares autonomy during the guided insertion stage by fine-tuning the object's orientation.
-Due to the limitations in perception accuracy in estimating the target direction $\bm{z}_{target}$, naively following the leader's motion often results in task failure, particularly in tight-clearance assembly tasks.
-To address this issue, we incorporate force domain knowledge on tight-clearance robotic assembly into the system's assistance, \textit{i.e.}, leveraging a feedforward force $\bm{f}_{ff}$ based wiggle motion to mitigate this error \cite{johannsmeier2019framework, wu20241}.
-This wiggle motion is regulated by the autonomy level $\eta$, which is determined by the operator's intention and execution situation.
+In contrast to the leader robot, which provides continuous assistance to the operator throughout the entire assembly process, the autonomy level of the follower robot is adaptively adjusted during task execution based on both measured interaction forces and the requirements of the assembly task.
+Owing to the limited transparency inherent in teleoperation systems, directly tracking the leader's motion can lead to prolonged execution times and, in some cases, task failure, particularly in tight-clearance assembly scenarios.
+To mitigate these limitations, we incorporate force-domain knowledge from robotic assembly into the shared-control framework through a feedforward wrench term, $\bm{f}_{ff} \in \mathbb{R}^{6}$, expressed in the EE frame.
+The follower control law is therefore modified as:

-where $\bm{f}_{ext,f,xy}$ represents the external force applied on the EE in $xy$ plane indicating the constraint force during insertion.
-Moreover, $f_t$ is a detection threshold.
-The feedforward term is designed as:
+where $\bm{J}_{b,f} \in \mathbb{R}^{6 \times 7}$ denotes the body Jacobian of the follower robot, which maps joint velocities to the EE twist expressed in the body (EE) frame.
+The matrix $\bm{\Lambda}_2 \in \mathbb{R}^{6 \times 6}$ is a diagonal selection matrix that specifies the dimensions along which the assembly force-domain knowledge is applied.
+The assembly skill is regulated by the autonomy level $\eta$, which is determined by the operator's intent and current execution situation.
+Let $\mathcal{C}(\bm{f}_{ext,f})$ denote a task-specific condition defined according to the assembly requirements.
+The autonomy level is then given by

+To increase the legibility and predictability of the system, and reduce the disturbance applied to the operator, the part of the external force which is aligned with $\bm{f}_{ff}$ is not transmitted back to the operator.
+Therefore, the feedback torque transmitted to the leader $\bm{\tau}_{ext,f}'$ is: